 Early in the history of the Office for Creative Connections, we developed a unique four-step strategy to implement our mission.
 Known as the OCC Method, it is now utilized by a number of other ministries at All Saints.

-A committee that recruits, equips and supports parishioners to become mentors to 9th grade students at John Muir High School.
-Mentors work through one of three community-based agencies that are experts in matching, training and guiding mentor-student teams.
+A committee that recruits, equips and supports parishioners to become mentors to students in the Pasadena Unified School District.
+Mentors work through one of several community-based agencies that are experts in matching, training and guiding mentor-student teams.

 Low-income and homeless men and women of the San Gabriel Valley receive direction, food and clothing.
 Volunteers can participate by bringing canned food items, toiletries, socks and T-shirts to the basket on the lawn on Sunday mornings.